Characters and transfer maps via categorified traces: The Becker-Gottlieb transfer

 \subsubsection{Smooth fiber bundles}

-An important instance of a situation in which the commutativity of (\ref{eq:Strong_LM}) is known is when $\cC$ is the $\infty$-category of spectra and $g\colon B \to C$ is a smooth fiber bundle with closed manifold fibers.
+An important instance of a situation in which the commutativity of (\ref{eq:Strong_LM}) is known is when $\cC$ is the $\infty$-category of spectra and $g\colon B \to C$ is a smooth fiber bundle with compact manifold fibers.
 This is a consequence of the topological Riemann-Roch theorem \cite[2.7]{williams2000bivariantRR}, using the natural map from $A$-theory to topological Hochschild homology.
-Another proof, directly for topological Hochschild homology, was given by \cite[Corollary~1.9]{LM}.
+A proof for \textit{closed} manifold fibers, directly for topological Hochschild homology, was given by \cite[Corollary~1.9]{LM}.
 As the result for spectra in fact implies the result for an arbitrary stable presentably symmetric monoidal $\infty$-category $\cC$, we will phrase the result in this generality.